Bio-Path Holdings Inc. (BPTH) EPS is poised to hit -0.78 next quarter: How Investors Can Make It Count the Most?

 Bio-Path Holdings Inc. (BPTH) Ownership Facts and Figures

-Another important factor to analyze is how key investors are playing towards the stock of the Biotechnology industry.
-Bio-Path Holdings Inc.’s current insider ownership accounts for 1.02%, in contrast to 8.20% institutional ownership.
+Sometimes it is also beneficial to study the sentiment of large-scale investors towards the stock of the Bio-Path Holdings Inc. industry.
+Bio-Path Holdings Inc.’s current insider ownership accounts for 1.02%, in contrast to 9.80% institutional ownership.

 Bio-Path Holdings Inc. (BPTH) Earnings and Revenue Records

-If we go through the results of last quarter, which was made public on 9/29/2020, the company posted -$0.8 earnings per share (EPS) for the quarter, besting the agreed prediction (set at -$0.83) by $0.03.
+Going through the last 3-months fiscal report unveiled on the 9/29/2020, it has been observed that the corporation posted -$0.8 earnings per share (EPS) during the time that was better the consensus figure (set at -$0.83) by $0.03.
 This company achieved a return on equity of -40.78.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of -0.75 per share during the current fiscal year.

 Bio-Path Holdings Inc.’s EPS increase for this current 12-month fiscal period is 77.50% and is forecasted to reach -2.20 in the upcoming year.